rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

-The PSAT CLI is an alternative way to run analyses on your website.
+The PSAT CLI is an alternative way to run analysis on your website.
 You can use a terminal to scan a given URL, or an entire sitemap to create a more extensive report.
-The CLI creates a local site showing similar information as PSAT's extension.
+The CLI creates a local site showing information similar to PSAT's extension.

 <img width="742" alt="PSAT Cookie Filters" src="images/psat-cli/cli-cookies-landing-page.png">